Geneva Bible: History

+The first full edition of this Bible appeared in 1560.
+While the physical printing took place in Geneva, its introduction to England was facilitated by Sir Rowland Hill of Soulton.
+Hill is traditionally identified as the project's publisher; however, modern scholarship emphasizes his role as a high-level patron and legal protector.
+As a Commissioner for Ecclesiastical Causes under Elizabeth I, Hill held the authority to oversee "seditious books," a position that allowed him to authorize the circulation of the Geneva Bible during the volatile Elizabethan Settlement.
+The distribution was managed through a short-lived London printing business (often associated with the name Rowland Hall) that functioned specifically to handle the Bible and related humanistic texts, closing abruptly following the probate of Hill's estate in 1561.

-The first full edition of this Bible, which included a revised New Testament, appeared in 1560, and was published by Sir Rowland Hill of Soulton, but it was not printed in England until 1575 (New Testament) and 1576 (complete Bible).
+It was not printed in England until 1575 (New Testament) and 1576 (complete Bible).
 Over 150 editions were issued; the last probably in 1644.
 The first Bible printed in Scotland was a Geneva Bible, which was first issued in 1579.
 In fact, the involvement of Knox (1514–1572) and Calvin (1509–1564) in the creation of the Geneva Bible made it especially appealing in Scotland, where in 1579 a law was passed requiring every household of sufficient means to buy a copy.

-Some editions from 1576 onwards included Laurence Tomson's revisions of the New Testament.
-Some editions from 1599 onwards used a new "Junius" version of the Book of Revelation, in which the notes were translated from a new Latin commentary by Franciscus Junius.

 The annotations, a significant part of the Geneva Bible, were Calvinist and Puritan in character, and as such were disliked by the ruling pro-government Anglicans of the Church of England, as well as by James I, who commissioned the "Authorized Version", or King James Bible, in order to replace it.
 The Geneva Bible had also motivated the earlier production of the Bishops' Bible under Elizabeth I for the same reason, and the later Douay–Rheims edition by the Catholic community.
 The Geneva Bible nevertheless remained popular among Puritans and was in widespread use until after the English Civil War.
 The last edition was printed in 1644.

 The Geneva Bible acquired the sobriquet "Breeches Bible" because it describes Adam and Eve as having made “breeches” to cover their nakedness (Genesis 3:7).